wenright/Puck_Powerups/README.md

 # Puck Powerups
 Adds powerups.
-Completely server-side, so clients don't need to install anything
+Completely server-side, so clients don't need to install anything.
+Overrides the first 2 quick chats options ("I got it!" and "Need stamina").
+Use 1-1 to activate your powerup, and 1-2 to check what your powerup is or to see its cooldown.

 <b>Magnet</b>: Puck is magnetized towards your stick if it's close enough<br/>
 <b>Lasso</b>: Pulls puck towards you quickly<br/>